Mace-Trefethen Seamaster

 The Mace-Trefethen Seamaster is an American single seat seaplane racer.

 Design and development

-The Seamaster was developed by Parks College Alumni as the Parks Alumni Racer.
+The Seamaster was built by Alfred and Thomas Trefethen and Harvey Mace, using components from the PAR Special pusher monoplane.
 It is a single place, mid-wing seaplane with a Y tail layout and a single 90 lb fuselage-mounted float.
-The pusher propeller configuration was modified to a conventional tractor layout.
+The pusher propeller configuration of the PAR Special was modified to that of a conventional tractor layout.